 What is AES encryption?

-In 2001, the Advanced Encryption Standard, or AES encryption algorithm as it is commonly referred to, was accepted as the industry standard for secure data encryption by the U.S. National Institute of Standards and Technology (NIST) in 2001.
+In 2001, the Advanced Encryption Standard, or AES encryption algorithm as it is commonly referred to, was accepted as the industry standard for secure data encryption by the U.S. National Institute of Standards and Technology (NIST).
 Developed by Vincent Rijmen and Joan Daemen, it is also called the RijnDael cipher (a cipher being a code which is used to hide the true message being sent).
 This method is now used world-wide, in both hardware and software alike.
 AES encryption presents higher security than previous encryption standards as changing just one bit, whether in the key or textblock, results in an incomprehensible cipher block.
 What this means to you and I, is that it prevents someone from working out the code by simply substituting one byte at a time and seeing what changes this makes to the message.
 This is actually one of the main reasons for developing a new encryption standard, as these ‘brute force’ attacks were relatively successful in cracking previous encryption algorithms.
 Modern AES encryption uses 128, 192 or 256-bit keys.
 As we might expect, the higher the number of bits in the key, the more possible key combinations there are and therefore the harder the code is to crack.
 So why doesn’t everyone just use AES-256?
 Well, there is a trade-off between the speed at which your equipment can encrypt/decrypt information, the cost of the equipment which supports the increasing standards and the level of security risk that the information carries.
 For most people, it is probably more cost-effective to use the lower-bit AES encryption options.

 Is AES Secure enough?